 Nyack College offers a variety of master's programs for educators.
-Qualified students seeking to obtain the initial level of New York State teacher certification may pursue the program for Initial Certification in Childhood Education, Childhood Special Education, or Teaching English to Speakers of Other Languages (TESOL).
-Initially certified teachers may pursue additional certification, professional certification, or certification extension through strands of these programs as well.
+Qualified students seeking to obtain the initial level of New York State teacher certification may pursue the program for Initial Certification in Childhood Education or Childhood Special Education.
+Initially certified teachers may pursue additional certification through strands of these programs or may pursue professional certification, or a certification extension through the Inclusive Education program.